To find out all there is to know about vegetables, health and nutrition.

 Its green leaves are sometimes blue/grey or steel in colour.
 The colder the season, the deeper the colour: leeks contain chlorophyll and anthocyanin, which indicate a high level of vitamins.

-Indonesia is the leading producer of leek, following by Turkey, France, Belgium, China, Poland.
+Indonesia is the leading producer of leek, following by Turkey, France, Belgium, China and Poland.

-Leeks can be eaten whole (white and green together), as in stews.
-The shaft or “leak white” is also delicious eaten alone.
+Leeks can be eaten whole (white and green together), in stews for instance.
+The white base or “leak white” is also delicious eaten alone.